'They're professionals': Sai Pallavi slams insensitive question on intimate scene

 Actor Sai Pallavi, who was promoting her upcoming film Shyam Singha Roy, shut down a question from an interviewer who insisted on asking her co-stars Nani and Krithi Shetty about an intimate scene from the film.
-In an interview with TV9, actors Sai Pallavi, Nani, Krithi Shetty and Madonna Sebastian were promoting the film, when the interviewer referred to a scene from the trailer which shows Nani and Krithi Shetty kissing.
+In an interview with a local media outlet, Sai Pallavi was promoting the film along with Nani, Krithi Shetty and Madonna Sebastian, when the interviewer referred to a scene from the trailer which shows Nani and Krithi Shetty kissing.
 When the interviewer asked which of the two actors felt more comfortable doing the scene, Sai Pallavi said the question itself was uncomfortable, and that the scene was done as a part of their job.

 Addressing Nani, the interviewer said he had never been seen in such scenes before, and asked the two actors who felt comfortable and who felt uncomfortable during the kissing scene.
 Sai Pallavi interjected saying the question itself must be making them more uncomfortable.
 “Everyone has signed on to do the film.
 They agreed to do it.
 A comfortable zone was created and the film was completed and will be delivered to the audience.
 These are the actors Nani and Krithi Shetty.
 When you ask them such questions, it’s obviously a bit weird and uncomfortable,” Sai Pallavi said politely, smiling throughout.
 Krithi Shetty, who is the youngest among the four actors, added that it must be seen as just the characters being intimate and not the actors themselves.